prolike/GitLabelWizard/README.md

 ```bash
 $ date +%s | sha256sum | base64 | head -c 32 ; echo
 ```
-You will get something likely:
+You will get something like:
 `$ nGNiMDYzMWVjMmE2ZGYxNGZkNTJmMjYz`

 This is your secret **RANDOM_GENERATED_API_KEY** for the project, save the api key and dont expose it someplace!

 #### 2. Your basic authentication token for github project (Base64)

 Write following in your terminal/

 ```bash
 $ echo username:password | base64
 ```

-You will get something likely
+You will get something like:
 `$ eGF4YW5zdHhheGFzOnNhc2RICg==`

 This is your secret **GITHUB_BASIC_AUTHENTICATION_TOKEN** for the project, save the key and dont expose it someplace!